panda3d/panda3d-docs/programming/networking/distributed/client-repositories.rst

 ===================

 Similar to the server repositories, client repositories are there to handle the lower level connection code to the server.
-As seen earlier in the AI Repositories chapter, client repositories doesn’t necessarily have to be on end user machines but can also be used on servers.
-A basic client repository code may look as follow or should at least implement the following set of functions to work properly.
+As seen earlier in the :ref:`ai-repositories` chapter, client repositories doesn’t necessarily have to be on end user machines but can also be used on servers.
+A basic client repository implementation may look as follows or should at least implement the following set of functions to work properly.

 .. code-block:: python